tbishaw-stat6250/course-questions-wiki/week-04/README.md

 - *Question* (jcanfield3-stat6250): Why is standard deviation a default statistic instead of variance?
 - *Question* (akrishnamurthy-stat6250): What are the default statistical measures produced by MEANS procedure?
 - Question (lceballos-stat6250): What if we only want to display n?
+- *Question* (kamirneni-stat6250): Does the using the PROC statement for Statistics generate results in the same dataset by or as a separate output in another location?
+- *Question* (kamirneni-stat6250): What are the statements by which one can perform group processing?
+- *Answer* (kamirneni-stat6250): Using CLASS and BY statements, one can perform group processing.